bigscience-workshop/xmtf/README.md

 ### BLOOMZ

 1. Download the pretrained model [checkpoint](https://huggingface.co/bigscience/bloom-optimizer-states), which is of shape PP=12, TP=4, DP=4.
 If you want to continue finetuning, you can also use [our finetuned checkpoint](https://huggingface.co/bigscience/bloomz-optimizer-states), which is of shape PP=72, TP=1, DP=4.
-2. Setup the training code: Download [bigscience-workshop/Megatron-DeepSpeed](https://github.com/bigscience-workshop/Megatron-DeepSpeed) & follow its [setup guide](https://github.com/bigscience-workshop/Megatron-DeepSpeed/tree/t0loading#get-started-fast).
+2. Setup the training code: `git clone -b t0loading https://github.com/bigscience-workshop/Megatron-DeepSpeed` & follow its [setup guide](https://github.com/bigscience-workshop/Megatron-DeepSpeed/tree/t0loading#get-started-fast).
 3. Download the Megatron-DeepSpeed processed [xP3megds](https://huggingface.co/datasets/bigscience/xP3megds) or repreprocess it for Megatron-DeepSpeed yourself by downloading [xP3](https://huggingface.co/datasets/bigscience/xP3), removing the `merged_{lang}.jsonl` files & using the script [here](https://github.com/bigscience-workshop/bigscience/blob/master/data/xp3/xp3_jsonl_to_meg.slurm).
 4. Setup & run training script.
 We use SLURM scripts available at [bigscience-workshop/bigscience/train/tr13-mtf](https://github.com/bigscience-workshop/bigscience/tree/master/train/tr13-mtf) and referred to as `xp3capmixnewcodelonglossseq`.
 E.g. [this is the script launched to train bloomz](https://github.com/bigscience-workshop/bigscience/blob/master/train/tr13-mtf/tr13-176B-mtf-xp3capmixnewcodelonglossseq.slurm).
 Important parts of the script to modify are:
 - `#SBATCH` variables, such as nodes, gpus, time, etc. - Our SLURM guide is [here](https://github.com/bigscience-workshop/bigscience/tree/master/jz/slurm#slurm-how-to)
 - `source $six_ALL_CCFRWORK/start-tr13f-6B3-ml-t0` to point to your own conda environment setup via Megatron-DeepSpeed
 - PATH environment variables, notably
     - `TRAIN_DATA_PATH` & `VALID_DATA_PATH`, which point to files pointing to your processed training and validation data.
-We provide the examples files in this repository (`xp3capmixnewcodelong_train.txt`), but you will likely want to change the paths inside.
-The percentages are based on how much each dataset makes up in xP3 with code being slightly upsampled.
+We provide our files in this repository (`xp3capmixnewcodelong_train.txt` & `xp3capmixnewcodelong_validation.txt`), but you will likely want to change the paths inside.
+The percentages per language are based on how much each language makes up in xP3 with code being slightly upsampled.
 - PP_SIZE=72, TP_SIZE=1 & BATCH SIZE & co specifying the layout.
 This will depend on the hardware available to you.
 If you change, you may have to reshape the model.
+For reshaping you need to write new code or use a universal checkpoint (Still needs to be uploaded).
 - If you want to restart from a saved checkpoint (e.g. after training a few steps), make sure to remove the the `--no-load-optim` & `--reset-progress` flags

 Helpful resources: